Frequently Asked Questions

 All applicants will be notified of their admission status via email approximately four weeks after the relevant application window closes.

 When do classes begin and end?

-The first semester of the Master in Urban Studies will begin mid-September and finish at the end of December, to be followed by an exam period in January.
+The first semester of the Master in Urban Studies will begin early-September and finish at the end of December, to be followed by an exam period in January.
 The second semester will start early/mid-February and finish at the end of May, to be followed by an exam period in June.